ZovoTools

 Understanding Bcrypt Password Hashing

-Bcrypt is a password hashing function designed by Niels Provos and David Mazieres in 1999, based on the Blowfish symmetric block cipher.
-Unlike general-purpose hash functions like SHA-256, bcrypt was purpose-built for hashing passwords.
-It includes three critical features that make it ideal for this use case: an adjustable cost factor that controls computational intensity, automatic salt generation to prevent rainbow table attacks, and a deliberately slow execution time that makes brute-force attacks impractical.
+Bcrypt is a password hashing function by Niels Provos and David Mazieres in 1999, based on the Blowfish symmetric block cipher.
+Unlike general-purpose hash functions like SHA-256, bcrypt was purpose- for hashing passwords.
+It includes three critical features that make it this use case: an adjustable cost factor that controls computational intensity, automatic salt generation to prevent rainbow table attacks, and a deliberately slow execution time that makes brute-force attacks impractical.

 This tool implements bcrypt entirely in JavaScript, running in your web browser without any server communication.
 Your passwords and hashes never leave your device.
 While client-side bcrypt is excellent for learning, testing, and generating hashes for configuration files, production applications should always perform password hashing on the server side where the cost factor can be tuned to your server hardware.